Book one of our private tours of Turin, with a licensed tour guide at your complete disposal!

 Throughout two thousand years of history, Turin developed from a Roman military outpost to be the capital of the kingdom of the House of Savoy and in 1861 it became the first capital of the newly unified Italian Nation.
 As a result, the urban grid spread with large tree-lined boulevard, baroque facades and art-nouveau covered shopping galleries which can remind to some corner of Paris even though a unique local character is predominant.

-In more recent times, Turin hosted the 2006 Winter Olympic Games, an event that changed the face of the city.
-Today is a technology and design centre, as well as a university campus with students from all over the country.
+In more recent times, Turin hosted the 2006 Winter Olympic Games, an event that changed the face of the city which has been influenced for about a century by the car factory.
+Investigating on the social changes that Turin had to face in the past centuries, the tour guide will introduce the contemporary Turin, a city of technology, design and an important university with students from all over the country.

 Tour of Turin